How is olive oil made?

 5. Filter and Refine

 The olive oil that comes out of the centrifuge is often filtered to remove any remaining impurities.
-Some producers choose to leave the oil unfiltered for a more authentic, “cloudy” texture, but filtering helps extend shelf life and creates a clearer product.
-Our olive oil is always filtered due to the high quality standards.
+Some producers choose to leave the oil unfiltered for a more authentic, "cloudier" texture, but filtering helps extend shelf life and results in a clearer product.
+Due to our high quality standards, our olive oil is always filtered.

 6. Storage in stainless steel tanks

 The filtered oil is stored in stainless steel tanks, often under a nitrogen atmosphere.
-This prevents oxidation and protects the olive oil from light, air and temperature changes, so that the taste, color and nutrients are optimally preserved.
-The tanks are often kept in cool rooms to further ensure the quality.
-By creating the ideal conditions, olive oil can be kept fresh for a long time before it is bottled.
+This prevents oxidation and protects the olive oil from light, air, and temperature fluctuations, ensuring optimal preservation of its flavor, color, and nutrients.
+The tanks are often kept in cool areas to further ensure quality.
+By creating ideal conditions, olive oil can be kept fresh for a long time before bottling.

 7. Bottling and Packaging

 When the olive oil is ready for sale, it is bottled in dark glass bottles or cans.
 The dark packaging protects the oil from harmful light and air.
-After bottling, the oil is labeled and packaged, after which it is ready to go to the consumer.
+After bottling, the oil is labeled and packaged, after which it is ready to be delivered to the consumer.

 Thanks to these modern processes, the quality of the extra virgin olive oil remains consistent, while its healthy properties and authentic taste are optimally preserved.